udacity/cd12354-Movie-Picture-Pipeline/README.md

 # No output
 ```

-To simulate linting errors, you can run the linting command like so:
+To simulate linting errors, you can run the linting command below.
+The command overrides our lint configuration and will error if any lines are over 88 characters.

 ```bash
 pipenv run lint-fail